Abbosbek-SE/salam/README.md

 Salam Web App offers realtime social-networking between your teams, friends and co-workers, allowing users to have video and chat, share their screen, etc.

-make sure run "npm install/yarn install" to start: run "yarn dev"
+make sure run "npm install/yarn install" and to start: run "yarn dev"

-More than welcome to try website: https://b-project-a2a2c.web.app/
+More than welcome to test and try this website: https://b-project-a2a2c.web.app/